 Global Fragility Act

 For too long we’ve treated the symptoms of violence and not the causes.
-The Global Fragility Act will change that.
+The Global Fragility Act and Strategy to Prevent Conflict and Promote Stability (SPCPS) will change that.

 But now we can do more to prevent violence and conflict before it destroys families, communities and livelihoods.